 Yes, I wore the same shirt two days in a row.
 Please don't judge me.

-As I mentioned earlier, coffee isn’t just caffeine.
-It’s romance.
+As I mentioned earlier, coffee isn’t just caffeine — it’s romance.
 Like with any breakup I’ve been through, I missed the days coffee and I spent together.
-I started totally cheating on green tea in my mind and dreamt of grinding beans, boiling water for the perfect pour-over, and letting the kitchen fill with all that java bliss while waiting for my tea to steep.
+I started totally cheating on green tea in my mind and dreamt of grinding beans and boiling water for the perfect pour-over.
 Shhh.

-I’m not ready to say bye to my sweet cup of joe for a whole 30 days (I literally made a cup of coffee right after taking this pic with zero regrets), but have no doubt the skin-improving benefits of sipping green tea would continue getting more and more noticeable.
-(Now, please excuse me while I get a latte because I’m an addict.)
+I’m not ready to say bye to my sweet cup of joe for a whole 30 days (I literally made a cup of coffee right after taking this pic with zero regrets), but have no doubt the skin-improving benefits of sipping green tea would continue if I stuck it out.
+Maybe someday!

-If you want to try this experiment for yourself (which you totally should!), below are the delish green teas that got me through the week:
+If you want to try this experiment for yourself, below are the delish green teas that got me through the week: